saintedlama/restify-mongoose/README.md

 You can specify further pages with the __p__ parameter and a page number.

     http://localhost:3000/notes?p=1

+An additional restriction to page sizes can be made with `maxPageSize` option (default value is 100) that defines the maximum allowed page size to avoid unbound queries.

 ### Link Header
 The pagination info is included in [the Link header](http://tools.ietf.org/html/rfc5988).
 It is important to follow